 Richard Jarman, director of the foundation, says Britten's legacy is "a history that is living now, and that's what we're trying to keep here."

 "We look after the house in which Britten lived for 20 years, and we want people to come here to experience the place in which he lived and worked and created so much music," he said.

-"He said time and time again he wanted his music to be useful, he wanted people to listen to it - he didn't think a composer should be in an ivory tower."'An eyesore'
+"He said time and time again he wanted his music to be useful, he wanted people to listen to it - he didn't think a composer should be in an ivory tower."